OCN-682-UH/Poppinga/README.md

 * ggplot: "Grammar of Graphics" used for creating data visualizations.
 * ggthemes: A package of pre-made graph themes.
 * praise: An essential package for this course.
-* RcolorBrewer/ghibli: Packages of color palettes.
+* RcolorBrewer/ghibli/fishualize: Packages of color palettes.
+* A good data visualization [guide](https://github.com/cxli233/FriendsDontLetFriends) on GitHub.

 -------------------------------------------------------------------------------------